MrBertieG/bar-quiz/README.md

 ### Design Approach

-- The website's colour scheame was chosen using a Chrome extension called Eye Dropper.
-I have selected some colour samples from the main pucture banner and used it consistently throughout the site.
+The website's colour scheame was chosen using a Chrome extension called Eye Dropper.
+I have selected some colour samples from the main pucture banner and used it consistently throughout the site.<br>
+I have chosen to make the use of modals because it gives the website more interactability compared to a website soley designed using HTML and CSS.<br>
+This website could be used by companies to test the knowledge of Cocktail Bartenders and Mixologists.
+More questions can be eassilly added and scores can be generated in order to markup the individual's general knowledge on classisc cocktails and other drinks.
 <br><br>

 [Top of the page](#top)